 ACADEMIC DAY SERVICE LEARNING PROJECTS

-The faculty are interested in helping you expand your knowledge and skills and we want you to know that, as much as we want to, we won't provide you with all that you will learn by asking you to sit in a lecture hall all the time.
-Research, and our experience has shown that students learn and retain information by doing.
-When you integrate course content with the real-world, you will retain more of what you learn, and most importantly, you will have opportunities to expand your networks which, down the road, will help open doors and eventually pave the way to your future careers.
+Research proves that Franklin was right.
+Our experience has shown that students learn and retain information by doing.
+When you integrate course content with the real-world, you will retain more of what you learn, and most importantly, you will have opportunities to expand your networks which, down the road, will open doors and eventually pave the way to your future careers.

 So stay tuned and check back here for more details about the service projects and how you can get involved to better your college experience and get connected to Ship!

-You will have the ability to sign-up for one of these projects when you register for Academic Day.
-Registration will be available shortly and will be announced here and via Facebook.
+You will have the ability to sign-up for similar projects when you register for Academic Day.
+Registration will be available during summer orientation and will be announced here and via Facebook.
 Make sure you stay tuned as some of the projects will fill-up quickly!

 Brighten Up Katie's Place Are you interested in helping people?
 Do you want to know more about the social services that are available in Shippensburg?
 Want to be part of an exciting new venture that will help serve community members and offer a unique partnership with the university?
 Come help brighten up Katie’s Place!
 We need help painting, cleaning and generally helping to “spruce up” Katie’s Place, an former bakery building on Penn Street in Shippensburg.
 You’ll have the chance to meet community members who currently work out of the building to provide much needed services to families such as fresh produce and financial assistance.
 Someday when the building is renovated and serving as a central spot for social services and youth services, you can say, “I was part of that!”
 For additional information, contact Dr. Liz Fisher at firstname.lastname@example.org.